tinglu/tinglu.github.io/_posts/2017-03-27-Fundamentals-of-Graphic-Design.md

 ---
 This is purely the notes of [Fundamentals of Graphic Design](https://www.coursera.org/learn/fundamentals-of-graphic-design/) provided by Coursera.

+N.B.
+All the images below are screenshots from the course videos.

 Updates ongoing...

 ## I. Fundamentals of Imagemaking